luizdepra/hugo-coder/README.md

 ## Quick Start

 1. Add the repository into your Hugo Project repository as a submodule, `git submodule add https://github.com/luizdepra/hugo-coder.git themes/hugo-coder`.
-2. Configure your `config.toml`.
+2. Configure your `hugo.toml`.
 You can either use [this minimal configuration](https://github.com/luizdepra/hugo-coder/blob/main/docs/configurations.md#complete-example) as a base, or look for a complete explanation about all configurations [here](https://github.com/luizdepra/hugo-coder/blob/main/docs/configurations.md).
-The [`config.toml`](https://github.com/luizdepra/hugo-coder/blob/master/exampleSite/config.toml) inside the [`exampleSite`](https://github.com/luizdepra/hugo-coder/tree/master/exampleSite) is also a good reference.
+The [`hugo.toml`](https://github.com/luizdepra/hugo-coder/blob/master/exampleSite/hugo.toml) inside the [`exampleSite`](https://github.com/luizdepra/hugo-coder/tree/master/exampleSite) is also a good reference.
 3. Build your site with `hugo server` and see the result at `http://localhost:1313/`.

 ## Documentation